MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupMemberByRef.md

 Get a list of the group's direct members.
 A group can have users, contacts, devices, service principals, and other groups as members.
 This operation isn't transitive.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupMemberByRef](/powershell/module/Microsoft.Graph.Groups/Get-MgGroupMemberByRef?view=graph-powershell-1.0)

 ## SYNTAX